pooja-bhavani/Docker-devops-project/README.md

 '''bash
 >$ python manage.py createsuperuser

+ The superuser will be created successfully.

  Now let's make the App live.
 We need to start the server now and then we can start using our simple todo App.
 Start the server by following the command
  >$ python manage.py runserver
+Once the server is hosted, head over to http://127.0.0.1:8000/todos for the App.